metiago/metiago.github.io/_posts/2019-07-12-java-jenkins-ci.md

 #### Java Project

-Here we have a VertX application to be used in our CI pipeline.
+This project is basic VertX web application to simulate our workflow.

 `pom.xml`
 ```xml